-BibJure is an electronic library system developed especially for Norwegian lawyers and courts of justice by Jussystemer AS.
-It contains a database of references to law literature, primarily Norwegian and some Nordic titles, as well as legal articles in series and articles in Nordic legal festschriften.
-Pål A. Bertnes has developed the legal part of the database, which contains a detailed index with a keyword register to the index.
-This system has been used in Norges Lover, Norsk Retstidende and Rettens Gang.
+BibJure 4.0 is an electronic library system developed especially for Norwegian lawyers and courts of justice by Jussystemer AS.
+Pål A. Bertnes has developed the legal part of the database.
+The legal part contains a detailed index, BibJure Index used in Norges Lover, Norsk Retstidende and Rettens Gang.

 Many Norwegian legal publications issue annual indexes.
-The most important publications also issue general indexes, which are cumulated over long periods.
-As to the collections of case law in Rt., cumulated 5-year indexes are issued along with the annual ones.
+The most central publications also issue general indexes, accumulated over long periods.

-- Jusleksikon by Jon Gisle et.al with English terms.
+- Jusleksikon: by Jon Gisle et al. with English terms.
 Available online for subscribers thru ordnett.no.
-The online version is based on 4th edition.
+The online version is founded on the 4th edition.

-- Judicial dictionary – A online dictionary from the Norwegian Courts Administration
+- Judicial dictionary: An online dictionary from the Norwegian Courts Administration.

-· Norsk-engelsk økonomisk-juridisk ordbok by Hansen and Lind, 2010.
+- Norsk-engelsk økonomisk-juridisk ordbok by Hansen and Lind, 2nd edition 2010.

-· Engelsk-norsk juridisk ordbok, English-Norwegian dictionary of law by Lind 2013.
+- Engelsk-norsk juridisk ordbok, English-Norwegian dictionary of law by Lind, 3rd edition 2013.

-- Norsk-engelsk juridisk ordbok, Norwegian-English dictionary of law by Lind 2009.
+- Norsk-engelsk juridisk ordbok, Norwegian-English dictionary of law by Lind,5th edition 2009.

-- Norsk-engelsk strafferettslig ordbok, Norwegian-English dictionary of criminal-law terms by Walford 2007.
+- Norsk-engelsk strafferettslig ordbok, Norwegian-English dictionary of criminal-law terms by Walford, 2nd edition 2007.